spencerwooo/onedrive-cf-index/README.md

 #### New features

 - **New design:** [`spencer.css`](themes/spencer.css).
 - File icon rendered according to file type.
+Emoji as folder icon when available (if the first character of the folder name is an emoji).
 - Use [Font Awesome icons](https://fontawesome.com/) instead of material design icons (For better design consistency).
 - Use [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) for `README.md` rendering → [Demo](https://storage.spencerwoo.com/%F0%9F%A5%9F%20Some%20test%20files/README/).
 - **Add breadcrumbs for better directory navigation.**